Speculative Realism for a more conscious tomorrow.

 I write near-future novels that feel close enough to touch — stories where everyday lives collide with shifting systems and technologies.
-Stories where heart meets mind, entertainment meets depth.
-Stories where realistic what-ifs invite you to think differently, feel deeply, and leave with at least one “I’ve never looked at it that way” moment.
-Berlin-based; powered by coffee.
+My fiction lives where heart meets mind, and where plausible what-ifs reveal timeless human truths.
+Each story aims to leave you with at least one “I’ve never looked at it that way” moment, a mix of emotional immersion and philosophical spark.

 Why I write

-I’m drawn to the edge where the future starts to feel personal.
-Writing is where I turn those raw futures into narrative journeys that challenge readers to think differently, feel deeply, and glimpse new possibilities.
-I don’t write to predict; I write to explore — to test plausible paths rooted in today and see what they do to people: their loves, their work, their sense of meaning.
+I’m drawn to the edge where the future starts to feel personal, where emerging technologies and ideas brush against the everyday.
+I don’t write to predict; I write to explore.
+To test plausible paths rooted in today and see what they do to people — their loves, their work, their sense of purpose.
 If a story can widen agency — yours and mine — it’s doing its job.

 What I write

-Call it Speculative Realism or Near-Future Fiction: character-driven narratives built on one realistic “what-if” pushed a step forward.
-Ideas through stories at the intersection of society and technology, but the focus is always human.
+I call it Speculative Realism: character-driven fiction that starts with one realistic what-if and follows it to its human edge.
+My stories sit where society and technology intersect, but the focus is always human.
 They’re about choices, belonging, and the fragile line between progress and consequence.
 They’re not predictions.
-They’re provocations — lenses for reflecting on our present and imagining new ways to live.
-I don’t write manifestos.
-I write invitations.
+They’re invitations — to see the present more clearly and imagine new ways to live.

 What I want for my readers

-My promise: Smart but accessible.
-Reflective, sincere, occasionally witty.
+My literary north star: smart but accessible; reflective, sincere, occasionally witty.
 No lectures.
 No doom for doom’s sake.
+Just fiction that challenges with care.

 Bio

-I write near-future novels that feel close enough to touch — stories where intimate lives collide with plausible technology — and the hardest choices are human.
+I write near-future novels that feel close enough to touch — stories where intimate lives collide with plausible technologies and the hardest choices are human.

-My debut, The Human Relief Project, follows a society being “freed” from work and the people deciding what remains of purpose, love, and dignity when jobs fall away.
+My debut, The Human Relief Project, follows a society being “freed” from work and the people deciding what remains of purpose and dignity when jobs fall away.

 My stories aren’t predictions.
-They’re invitations: to immerse yourself in near futures, to think differently and feel deeply, and to leave with at least one “I’ve never looked at it that way” moment.
-To spark the kind of conversations that keep going after the last page and make tomorrow feel a little more buildable.
+They’re invitations to step into near futures, to feel deeply, think differently, and leave with at least one “I’ve never looked at it that way” moment.